-Publication Content Publication Schedule Reach/Usage Advertiser Benefits Consumer Benefits Travelzoo Web site Web site listing thousands of outstanding sales and specials from approximately 340 travel companies 24/7 3.0 million unique visitors per month Broad reach, sustained exposure, targeted placements by destination and travel segment 24/7 access to deals, ability to search and browse by destination or keyword Travelzoo Top 20 Popular e-mail newsletter listing 20 of the week's most outstanding deals from selected travel companies Weekly 8.0 million subscribers Mass "push" advertising vehicle to quickly stimulate incremental travel Weekly access to 20 outstanding, handpicked deals chosen from among thousands Newsflash Regionally-targeted e-mail alert service with a single time-sensitive and newsworthy travel offer Within 2 hours of an offer being identified 4.7 million subscribers Regional targeting, 100% share of voice for advertiser, flexible publication schedule Breaking news offers delivered just-in- time SuperSearch Travel search engine using a proprietary algorithm to recommend sites and enable one-click searching On-demand 3.0 million monthly searches Drives qualified traffic directly to advertiser site on a pay-per-click basis Saves time and money by identifying the sites most likely to have great rates for a specific itinerary
+Publication Content Publication Schedule Reach/Usage Advertiser Benefits Consumer Benefits Travelzoo Web sites Web sites in the U.S. and in the U.K. listing thousands of outstanding sales and specials from more than 500 travel companies 24/7 3.9 million unique visitors per month Broad reach, sustained exposure, targeted placements by destination and travel segment 24/7 access to deals, ability to search and browse by destination or keyword Travelzoo Top 20 Popular e-mail newsletter listing 20 of the week's most outstanding deals from selected travel companies Weekly 9.4 million subscribers Mass "push" advertising vehicle to quickly stimulate incremental travel Weekly access to 20 outstanding, handpicked deals chosen from among thousands Newsflash Regionally-targeted e-mail alert service with a single time-sensitive and newsworthy travel offer Within 2 hours of an offer being identified 6.4 million subscribers Regional targeting, 100% share of voice for advertiser, flexible publication schedule Breaking news offers delivered just-in- time SuperSearch Travel search engine using a proprietary algorithm to recommend sites and enable one-click searching On-demand 3.6 million monthly searches Drives qualified traffic directly to advertiser site on a pay-per-click basis Saves time and money by identifying the sites most likely to have great rates for a specific itinerary

-\ For Travelzoo Web site, reach information is based on comScore Media Metrix, 3/2004.
-For Top 20, Newsflash, and SuperSearch, reach/usage information is based on internal Travelzoo statistics as of December 31, 2004.
+\ For Travelzoo Web sites, reach information is based on comScore Media Metrix, 12/2005.
+For Top 20, Newsflash, and SuperSearch, reach/usage information is based on internal Travelzoo statistics as of December 31, 2005.